Categories

 Classic male pattern baldness is severe hair loss and thinning in the temples and/or top of the head area, but will eventually affect the entire scalp.
 The severity of this type of receding hairline and baldness is measured on the Norwood scale.

 Classic female pattern baldness occurs as hair thinning and hair loss becomes apparent in the middle of the scalp as the width of the hairline widens gradually.
-A more severe stage may manifest as diffuse hair thinning at the tip of the scalp, and the severity of this pattern of hair decline is measured on the Ludwig scale or Savin scale.
+A more severe stage may manifest as diffuse hair thinning at the tip of the scalp, and the severity of this pattern of hair decline measure on the Ludwig scale or Savin scale.

 Diffuse pattern baldness shows hair loss and thinning occurring throughout the scalp.
 So there is usually no obvious hairline decline and no specific pattern to measure.
 The result is a decrease in the density and volume of the hair.